Do you want to display customer testimonials on your website?

 Some testimonials come as paid endorsements from bloggers, but the most common reviews are given voluntarily from happy customers, or by requests like post-purchase emails.

-There are different types of testimonials, such as:
+There are different types of testimonials that online marketers use, such as:

 - Quotes: Text testimonials from customers summarizing the key values of a product